devops-assig/assignments/README.md

 ## Helm

 1. Refer ``` kubernetes ``` folder  which has deployment.yaml and service.yaml. take those manifest files and templatize using helm( use helm functions as much as possible).

+## Kuernetes
+1. Lets say a if application want to run succesfully, then we need one web app pod and other database pod.
+Now what are the concepts and objects will you use to make application highly available, secured and scalling if load increases.

 ## Ansible
 1. write playbook to install and configure jenkins ( when i access jenkins should be able to see jenkins home page)